campanell/ml-agents/docs/Basic-Guides.md

 simple walkthrough of the functionality of the Python API.
 It can also serve as a simple test that your environment is configured correctly.
-Within `Basics`, be sure to set `env_name` to the name of the environment file you built earlier.
+Within `Basics`, be sure to set `env_name` to the name of the Unity executable you built earlier.

 More information and documentation is provided in the [Python API](Python-API.md) page.